chgloor/pedsim/ecosystem/demoapp/README.md

 library, or specify its location.

 This method of including `libpedsim` can also be used by your own project.
-Make sure you do not violate the terms of the GPL doing this
-- e.g. by including the library source into your commercial projects.
+Make sure you do not violate the terms of the GPL doing this, e.g. by including the library source into your commercial projects.
+(Linking the library is OK under the terms of the LGPL.)

 ![PEDSIM Demo App](screenshot.png)